 From a theoretical perspective, prior studies have yet to provide empirical evidence for two prominent but untested assumptions of linearity.
 We do not yet know whether increasingly ambitious first offers (a) exert a linearly more potent anchoring effect, and (b) are related linearly to a higher risk of impasse.
-Prior studies, however, are predominantly based on assumed linearity (22).
-Theorizing suggests that higher anchors coincide with particularly insufficient adjustment (e.g., 23), with more selectively accessible anchor-consistent knowledge (e.g., 24), and with more assertive offers being perceived as more obnoxious and aggressive (e.g., 14).
-Our sample of negotiation experts also strongly agreed with this notion of linearity (M = 5.34; SD = 1.53; t[34] = 5.18, p < .001, d = 0.88).
+Prior studies, however, are predominantly based on assumed linearity (21).
+Theorizing suggests that higher anchors coincide with particularly insufficient adjustment (e.g., ref.
+22), with more selectively accessible anchor-consistent knowledge (e.g., ref.
+23), and with more assertive offers being perceived as more obnoxious and aggressive (e.g., ref.
+14).
+Our sample of negotiation experts also strongly agreed with this notion of linearity (M = 5.34; SD = 1.53; t[34] = 5.18, P < .001, d = 0.88).